mzattera/v4j/docs/005/index.md

 I show how the structure of Voynich words can be easily described by assuming each term is composed by "slots" that can be filled accordingly to simple rules, which are described below.

-This in turn sheds some lights on the definition of what constitute a Voynich character (the Voynich alphabet).
+This in turn sheds some lights on the definition of what might constitute a Voynich character (the Voynich alphabet).

 Given the nature of this topic, it is impossible to define rules that apply to 100% of cases; after all, syntactical and grammatical exceptions exists in any modern text as well.
 However, I will try to focus on claims that apply to the vast majority of cases.